-"Surf Safari" is a true story that follows a family into the 1960s Latin America in search of adventure.
+"Surf Safari" is a true story that follows a family in 1960s Latin America in search of adventure.

 As surfers, they clung to the Pacific Coast of Mexico and Central America, often forced to travel unmarked roads through dense jungles to lonely beaches.